Nabuska/Picasso3000PC/README.md

 AmmatillisestiSuuntaavaProjekti

 Provides a UI that the user can draw in.
-Drawing data is simplified and and sent to EV3 robot (that will draw the simplified version of the drawing).
+Drawing data is simplified and and sent to EV3 robot (that will draw the simplified version of the drawing on a paper).

 ![example](https://cloud.githubusercontent.com/assets/11061511/12088449/fa88681e-b2e3-11e5-953a-17c923863097.png)